sd17spring/sd17spring.github.io/_days/day-12.md

 We will utilize the [Model-View-Controller](http://en.wikipedia.org/wiki/Model–view–controller) design method, to give everyone a concrete example of the kind of architecture we expect you to produce in your homework.

-The code will rely upon pygame so make sure that it is installed – see the instructions for [Mini-Project 4](/projects/mini-project-4-interactive-visualization/#pygame) to get pygame set up if you have not done so.
+The code will rely upon pygame so make sure that it is installed – see the instructions for [Mini-Project 4]({% link _assignments/mini-project-4-interactive-visualization.md %}#pygame) to get Pygame set up if you have not done so.

 [brickbreaker-sp17.py](/files/activities/mvc/brickbreaker-sp17.py)